baichen318/arch-explorer/artifacts/README.md

 	+ SPEC CPU2017 directory & checkpoint tree: please see [Appendix](#appendix)

 - Benchmark reconfigurations: after users enter the docker image, some benchmarks should be reconfigured to support the simulations.
 Otherwise, those benchmarks would be failed in simulations and stuck the entire program.
 The reconfiguration is due to SPEC CPU benchmarks hardcoded files' root path.
 And the only feasible solution is to reconfigure them manually after users enter the docker image.
+Hence, we provide two different scripts (for Figure 2 and Figure 3), allowing users to conduct experiments with/without benchmark reconfigurations since the reconfiguration may take some time.
+For example, `fig2/exp_fig2_full_benchmarks.sh` is for experimental scripts after reconfiguring benchmarks while `fig2/exp_fig2_partial_benchmarks.sh` is for experimental scripts before reconfiguring benchmarks.
+Below are descriptions for detailed reconfiguring steps.

 	+ SPEC CPU2006